AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     dwOffset += sizeof(BASE_RELOCATION_BLOCK);
     ```

-    - **Purpose:** Access the header of the current relocation block and update the offset.
-    - **Explanation:** `pBlockheader` points to the beginning of the relocation block header in the data buffer. `dwOffset` is incremented by the size of the block header to move to the next section of data.
+now we accessing the header of the current relocation block and update the offset. `pBlockheader` points to the beginning of the relocation block header in the data buffer and `dwOffset` is incremented by the size of the block header to move to the next section of data.

 9. **Calculate Number of Relocation Entries**